RACV Logo

 Day 11: Sibiu

-Depart Sibiu and head to Alba Lulia – one of the oldest cities in Romania.
-It is home to an 18th-century citadel with a history that dates to Roman times.
+Depart Sibiu and head to Alba lulia – one of the oldest cities in Romania.
+It’s home to an 18th-century citadel with a history that dates to Roman times.
 Shaped like a seven-point star, the fortress features a collection of ornate gates and vantage points, as well as numerous museums and cafes.
 Wander the cobbled streets with an expert guide to hear more about what went on within these ancient walls over the last two millennia.
-Next, drive to the Trascau Mountains to reach Coltesti and check in to Szekler Mansion – your exclusive Feature Stay.
-This evening, sit down for a traditional meal which might feature hearty bowls of borsch or goulash, locally made cheese and sarmale (smoky, meat-filled cabbage rolls).
+Next, drive to the Trascau Mountains to reach Coltesti and check in to Szekler Mansion.
+This evening, sit down for a traditional meal, which might feature hearty bowls of borsch or goulash, locally made cheese and sarmale (smoky, meat-filled cabbage rolls).

 Day 14: Sighisoara

-Start your day by visiting the UNESCO World Hertiage site Biertan, home to a 15th century fortified church perched high on a hill in the centre of town.
+Start your day by visiting the UNESCO World Heritage site of Biertan, home to a 15th-century fortified church perched high on a hill in the centre of town.
 Then, drive to Malancrav for lunch in a bucolic setting – the Saxon village was once owned by one family, the Apafis, and populated with German farmers.
-Maybe see the Apafi Mansion and the 14th-century church that features the oldest wall paintings in Transylvania.
+While you’re there, you’ll watch a traditional bread-making demonstration with local women, offering a window into village life and culinary heritage.
+After, maybe see the Apafi Mansion and the 14th-century church that features the oldest wall paintings in Transylvania.
 Head back to Sighisoara after your sightseeing and spend the rest of the day exploring as you wish.

 Day 16: Brasov